influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 - Importing data every 15 minutes from the AWS S3 bucket to a cluster available for disaster recovery.
 - Advantages of the export-import approach over the standard backup and restore utilities for large volumes of data.
 - Managing users and scheduled exports and imports with a custom administration tool.

+## Take AWS snapshot with EBS volumes

+1. Set up at least two EBS volumes: one for your OS root directory and one for your InfluxDB data:

+  a.
+Create a VM with OS of choice.
+  b.
+Create a secondary storage device (EBS) that's associated with the VM.
+  c.
+Create filesystem on secondary device using fdisk and mkfs.
+  d.
+Create directory structure for influx on secondary device (we use /influxdb).
+  e.
+Set VM to mount secondary device as '/influxdb' by changing the /etc/fstab.
+  f.
+Download and install Influx, then stop service if it starts.
+  g.
+Change storage location for influx files from inside the configuration files.

+    ```
+    "/var/lib/influxdb/"
+    ```

+    to

+    ```
+    /influxdb
+    ```

+8) Copy any contents from /var/lib/influxdb to /influxdb (meta, wal, data, et. al.)
+9) Restart influxdb service, monitor logs.
+10) Make backup copy of conf files to /influxdb/conf

+Once steps 1-10 are completed, the data should be homed on the 'secondary' drive, which means that snapshots are only necessary for that drive, saving snapshot space.

+1. Copy all Enterprise cluster data to a separate EBS volume for backup, including the following directories:

+  - For meta nodes: `/meta`
+  - For data nodes: `/data`, `/hh`, `/wal`, and `/meta`

+2. Review how to [automate the Amazon EBS Snapshot Lifestyle](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/snapshot-lifecycle.html) and complete the following tasks as needed:

+  a.
+Create an EBS snapshot.
+  b.
+Recover data from a snapshot by detaching your existing EBS volume and attaching the snapshot.
+  c.
+Re-sync a recovered single node.

+## Run two clusters in separate AWS regions

+First, run two clusters in separate AWS regions, and then transfer your data using custom scripts and S3 buckets.

+1. Create two AWS regions to use:

+  - one for disaster recovery (DR)
+  - one for actively working with data

+2. In both regions, create separate “availability zones” for each data node in your cluster.
+3. In your “active” region, use `influx inspect export` to export data from your cluster to an AWS S3 bucket.
+This S3 bucket automatically replicates cluster data to an S3 bucket in your disaster recovery region.
+4. Create a script to import data (`influx-import`) from your disaster recovery S3 bucket into your disaster recovery cluster.
+5. (Optional) Create an admin tool to administer data traffic to your clusters and ensure all users go through this tool.
+6. On the “active” cluster, create a script to run on one data node, and then run your script from cron (for example, every 15 minutes) to gather all of the databases.
+In your script, use a “for loop” to gather data from each database with the `influx_inspect tool,` and then move data to your S3 bucket.

+    > **Note:** Consider your import/export time interval; what is an acceptable time frame difference between your active region and disaster recovery region?

+7. On the “disaster recovery” cluster, create another script to run from cron (for your specified interval).
+In this script, include the following:

+  - Pull files from the S3 bucket and store them locally.
+  - Run `influx -import` to move data to the cluster.

+      > Note: For best performance, make sure each database has a separate file.
+  - Delete files from the S3 bucket.

+8. Run your admin commands, for example, `CREATE DB` or `CREATE USERS` on both your disaster recovery and active clusters, which can be handled by your custom admin tool.

+9. Use a separate data node for monitoring metrics.

+    > **Limitations:** This solution cannot handle much backfill.
+To capture backfill, you must create an ad hoc solution.
+Also, if your disaster recovery site goes down, data on the active site is still getting backed up into S3, but isn’t imported until your disaster recovery cluster is back up and your import script runs.